datastax/dsbulk/changelog/README.md

 - [bug] DAT-288: DSBulk cannot handle columns of type list<timestamp>.
 - [improvement] DAT-292: Add support for counter tables.
 - [bug] DAT-295: Generated query does not always contain all token ranges.
-- [improvement] DAT-291: Count function to do a simple validation of the data load.

 ### 1.0.2